 Although there is a systematic difference between the NEWEx and URAO temperatures, it is possible that they both show a similar relative response during the eclipse.
-This is considered here by comparing the temperature anomaly of both the URAO and mean NEWEx temperature series, which was calculated as described in Section 3(c).
-As discussed in Section 2, the NEWEx observation times are split into a higher frequency (5 min) period and two lower frequency (15 min) periods.
+This is considered here by comparing the temperature anomaly of both the URAO and mean NEWEx temperature series, which was calculated as described in §3c.
+As discussed in §2, the NEWEx observation times are split into a higher frequency (5 min) period and two lower frequency (15 min) periods.
 To make a fair comparison between the mixed resolution NEWEx observations and the uniform URAO observations, the URAO data are processed before the temperature anomaly is calculated, so that they have a mixed resolution similar to NEWEx.
-For the higher resolution period 5-min averages of the URAO data are used while, for the two lower resolution rsta.royalsocietypublishing.org Phil.
-Trans.
-R. Soc.
-A 0000000 periods, 15-min averages of the URAO data are used.
-Figure 3B shows the NEWEx and URAO temperature anomaly data, in blue and red, respectively.
-Error bars are included for the URAO temperature series, however they are sufficiently narrow that they do not appear outside the markers.
+For the higher resolution period, 5 min averages of the URAO data are used, while, for the two lower resolution periods, 15 min averages of the URAO data are used.
+Figure 3b shows the NEWEx and URAO temperature anomaly data, in blue and red, respectively.
+Error bars are included for the URAO temperature series; however, they are sufficiently narrow that they do not appear outside the markers.
 Both temperature anomaly profiles show a shallow decrease in temperature over the eclipse period.
-The NEWEx anomaly shows a maximum decrease of $0.86 \pm 0.86^{\circ}C$ at 0935 while the maximum decrease in the URAO series was $0.29 \pm 0.01^{\circ}C$ at 0955.
-Ref.
-[4] also analysed the URAO temperatures during the eclipse and, on the basis of the 1-min mean values, estimated that the maximum temperature anomaly during the eclipse was $\approx 0.6^{\circ}C$ .
-The magnitude of the eclipse response should be larger in the higher temporal resolution 1-min values analysed by [4], and so we consider these estimates to be consistent.
-There is a 20-min delay between the maximum anomaly in the NEWEx and URAO temperature series.
-However, given the very calm conditions it was estimated by [4] that the URAO temperature observations from within the Stevenson screen would be lagged behind the true air temperature by approximately 5-10 minutes, and so it is reasonable that the maximum temperature anomaly occurred later in the URAO observations.
+The NEWEx anomaly shows a maximum decrease of $0.86 \pm 0.86^{\circ}$ C at 0935 while the maximum decrease in the URAO series was $0.29 \pm 0.01^{\circ}$ C at 0955.
+Burt [14] also analyses the URAO temperatures during the eclipse and, on the basis of the 1 min mean values, estimates that the maximum temperature anomaly during the eclipse was ≈ 0.6 °C. The magnitude of the eclipse response should be larger in the higher temporal resolution 1 min values analysed in [14], and so we consider these estimates to be consistent.
+There is a 20 min delay between the maximum anomaly in the NEWEx and URAO temperature series.
+However, given the very calm conditions, it was estimated in [14] that the URAO temperature observations from within the Stevenson screen would be lagged behind the true air temperature by approximately 5-10 min, and so it is reasonable that the maximum temperature anomaly occurred later in the URAO observations.